RFC 2350 Description for CERT-EE

 2.9.
 Team Members

-Information about other team members is available by request.
+Information about other team members is available upon request.

 2.10.
 Other Information